linnovateur/linnovateur/README.md

 Well I'm Linnovateur\_ or linnov if is too long for you

-I'm in France, in "Saône et Loir" (71), somewhere in the derpatement
+I'm in France, in "Saône et Loir" (71), somewhere in the departement

 so I'm a dev wich curently learn JS to do some project like a Discord / Guilded bot

-and sometime, I'm doing investigation
+and sometime, I'm doing investigation (that also never reach end -GBC 2023)

 ---